Instant messaging

 This is a different beast than e-mail (which generally involves a few delays), instant messaging (IM) works by directly routing a message through to a recipient while they're on-line.
 This allows you to chat almost in real time—passing little notes back and forth between yourselves.

-There's quite a few IM systems available, the most widely used ones are Jabber, ICQ, MSN messenger, and Yahoo messenger (out of which only Jabber can communicate with the other systems, they all deliberately only work within themselves—yet another example of corporations trying to monopolise markets).
+There's quite a few IM systems available, the most widely used ones were Jabber, ICQ, MSN messenger, and Yahoo messenger (out of which only Jabber could communicate with the other systems, they all deliberately only work within themselves—yet another example of corporations trying to monopolise markets).

 You can find my IM details by searching for them (I use my real name on them, though many don't), or you can simply get them from my contact details page.